Reports from the courts: the latest cases from Mansfield, Ashfield, Worksop and Bassetlaw

 Advertisement

-Jeanette Talbot, 54, of Layton Burroughs, Mansfield, admitted: theft from a shop.
-She was fined £40 and ordered to pay £60 compensation and £85 costs.
+Alison Strouther, 56, of Maythorn Grove, Edwinstowe, Mansfield, admitted: drive a motor vehicle dangerously, and with 158 milligrams of alcohol when the legal limit is 80 milligrams.
+She received a 16 week prison sentence, suspended for 12 months, with 15 rehabilitation days.
+She was disqualified for 20 months and she must pass an extended test.
+She was fined £120 and ordered to pay £85 costs and a £154 surcharge.

-Gary Peacock, 33, of Furnival Street, Worksop, admitted: drive whilst disqualified and without third party insurance.
-He was fined £200 and was ordered to pay £85 costs, an £80 surcharge.
-His driving record was endorsed with six penalty points.
+Neil Clarke, 50, of HMP Ranby, admitted: theft from a shop.
+He was ordered to pay £60 compensation and £85 costs.

-Paul Bingham, 47, of Egmanton Road, Tuxford, admitted: possess a controlled drug of class A - crack cocaine, driving without third party insurance, and receiving stolen goods.
-He received a 12 month community order with 20 rehabilitation days.
-His driving record was endorsed with six penalty points.
-He was fined £100 and ordered to pay £85 costs and a £114 surcharge.
+Caedn Bond, 27, of Lime Tree Avenue, Retford, admitted: driving with 59 microgrammes of alcohol when the legal limit is 35 microgrammes.
+He was disqualified for 36 months.
+He was fined £200 and ordered to pay £85 costs.

-Scott Nelson, 35, of Southwell Road East, Rainworth, admitted: driving with 49 microgrammes of alcohol when the legal limit is 35 microgrammes.
-He was fined £500 and ordered to pay £85 costs and a £200 surcharge.
-He was disqualified for 14 months but a rehabilitation course could reduce the ban by 25 per cent.
+Carl Walker, 45, of Kilton Road, Worksop, admitted: use threatening/abusive words/behaviour likely to cause harassment, alarm or distress.
+He was fined £116 and was ordered to pay a £46 surcharge and £85 costs.

 Advertisement